 You’ve prepared your beds and you’re itching to get the garden planted, but it’s still a bit chilly outside.
 Fret not!
 You can plant cold hardy crops before the last frost date!

 Cold weather crops like cabbage, broccoli, kohlrabi, and Brussels sprouts can be planted out in spring when the soil is workable, even if there is still a chance of frost.
 The cooler weather of spring helps develop a sweeter flavor and prevents bolting (early flowering) that can be an issue with soaring summer temperatures.

 Watch for slugs, bunnies, and cabbage moths.
 Shiny slug trails and nibbling or holes on the edges and centers of leaves are common signs.
-Sluggo for slugs and Thuricide (BT) for cabbage moths are a few control options.
+Hand-picking pests, Sluggo for slugs, and Thuricide (BT) for cabbage moths are a few control options.
 Fencing is the most effective deterrent for rabbits and deer, and is best put up before planting time.

 Get ready for salad!
 You’ll be harvesting garden treasures in no time!